pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.17.7 (2021-05-31):
+  - issue 385 also affected other deprecated loaders (reported via email by Oren Watson)

 0.17.6 (2021-05-31):
   - merged type annotations update provided by